Hierarchy of Non-Markovianity and $k$-divisibility phase diagram of Quantum Processes in Open Systems: CONCLUSIONS

-\textit{Conclusions}.
-In summary, we have utilized the theory of $k$-positivity maps to generalize the notion of CP-divisibility to a hierarchy of $k$-divisibility.
-This results in a refinement of quantum non-Markovianity and allows us to classify quantum processes into the partition of $\mathcal{D}_{n}$ in terms of $\mathcal{PD}_{k}$.
+In summary, we have utilized the theory of $k$-positivity maps to generalize the notion of CP divisibility to a hierarchy of $k$-divisibility.
+This results in a refinement of quantum non-Markovianity and allows us to classify quantum processes into the partition of $\mathcal{D}_n$ in terms of $\mathcal{PD}_k$.
 Further visualization of the $\mathcal{PD}_{k}$ partition leads to a useful tool, referred as $k$-divisibility phase diagrams.
 These phase diagrams show the landscape of non-Markovianity and allow one to study different measures in a unified framework.
-We can acquire a deeper insight into the nature of quantum non-Markovianity, such as an intuitive way to realize the cause of the eternal non-Markovian dynamics, the reason for the perfection of RHP measure, the clue for the weakness of BLP measure, and the circumstance when the measures coincide with each other.
+We can acquire a deeper insight into the nature of quantum non-Markovianity, such as an intuitive way to realize the cause of the eternal non-Markovian dynamics, the reason for the perfection of RHP measure, the clue for the weakness of BLP and LSF measures, and the circumstance when the measures get reconciled with each other.
 Finally, we consider the superradiant phenomenon of a two-atom system which can be implemented experimentally.
 The Markovian region is reduced to several straight lines instead of an area due to the destructive interference or the lack of feedback energy.
 The distribution of non-Markovian regions is related to the rate of energy feedback to the system atom and possesses periodicity due to the peculiar form of photon-mediated interaction.
-In this case, the BLP measure can only detect a small part of the non-Markovian regions.
-This weakness is due to that the increasing the inter-atom distance may reduce the back flow of information and thus the distinguishability can hardly increase with time.
+In this case, the BLP measure can only partially detect the non-Markovian in the $\mathcal{PD}_0$ and the LFS measure can even only work in a smaller corner.
+This weakness is due to that the increasing of the interatom distance may reduce the back flow of information and thus the distinguishability can hardly increase with time.